 You should still fill out headlines in Ads Manager (40 characters is safe) because they'll show on Facebook placements.
 But don't rely on them being visible on Instagram feed.

 Instagram carousel ads support linking each card to different URLs, just like Facebook.
 Users swipe and tap the CTA to go to that card's specific link.
 Perfect for product catalogs where each card drives to a different product page.
-AdManage's UTM management system ensures every carousel card link maintains consistent tracking parameters across all your campaigns.
+AdManage's UTM management keeps every carousel card link on consistent tracking parameters across all your campaigns.

 Carousel Ad Mistakes That Tank Performance